 10.10 Many people with disabilities rely on their private car as a main mode of transport.
 The ease with which they can reach their destination is largely dependent on whether they can park nearby.
-The availability of conveniently located disabled bays at key destinations, which may include places of residence, workplace, shops and public buildings, is therefore vital and is protected by law.
+The availability of conveniently located general-use disabled bays at key destinations, which may include places of residence, workplace, shops and public buildings, is therefore vital and is protected by law.
 The Equality Act 2010 requires service providers to take reasonable steps to ensure that people with disabilities do not find it impossible or unreasonably difficult to enjoy a service on the same basis as people without disabilities.
-The priority afforded to people with disabilities parking needs is reflected in the borough's parking hierarchies (see chapter one and tables 1.1 and 1.2).
+The priority afforded to people with disabilities parking needs is reflected in the borough's parking hierarchies (see chapter one, and the section a short profile of Hackney/the need to prioritise.